 Most people who want to get into the trucking industry don’t make the effort to find out as much as they can about it.
 When they finally do get to know what they want to do, they have no idea what type of trucking company they’re going to have.
 So one of the most important strategies is studying the business.
-Consult with people in the industry, experts or even your friends who service the trucking industry.
-People like: accountants, safety specialists, dispatchers or brokers.
+Consult with people in the industry, experts, or even your friends who served the trucking industry.
+People like accountants, safety specialists, dispatchers, or brokers.
 There are also seminars that offer information on how to market your company so that you can easily attract customers.
 You can obtain effective tips on how to build a successful trucking company through these types of seminars.

-Of course, without any experience it won’t be a high paying job.
-But look at it as at an investment in your future success.
+Of course, without any experience, it won’t be a high-paying job.
+But look at it as an investment in your future success.
 The more you learn, the easier it will be.